1337jazz/microtraining-git/README.md

 `git push --force-with-lease`, on the other hand, performs an additional check before overwriting the remote branch.
 It checks whether the remote branch has changed since the last time you pulled or pushed to it.
 If the remote branch has changed, **the push is aborted to prevent conflicts**.
 If the remote branch has not changed, the push proceeds as normal.

-Basically, if you're 100% certain that you are the only person who has commited to your branch, use `--force` , ortherwise use `force-with-lease` for safety.
+Basically, if you're 100% certain that you are the only person who has committed to your branch, use `--force` , otherwise use `force-with-lease` for safety.

 ***
 ---